 Plant selection and diversity will be per Town Standards.
-Tree species prohibited within the Town per Town Standards will be removed by the developer in existing landscape areas, when appropriate, and will not be planted in new landscape areas.
+Tree species prohibited within the Town per Town Standards will be removed in existing landscape areas, when appropriate, and will not be planted in new landscape areas.

-- All landscaping materials shall consist of healthy specimens compatible with local climate and meet the requirements included in these standards. - The plants listed in the Town of Johnstown Landscape Standards and Specifications Appendix

-A should be used as a guideline for recommended use.
+- A. All landscaping materials shall consist of healthy specimens compatible with local climate and meet the requirements included in these standards. - B. The plants listed in the Town of Johnstown Landscape Standards and Specifications Appendix A should be used as a guideline for recommended use.
 Due to the variety of available plants, non-prohibited species that are not on the list may be planted provided they are replaced by an approved species if they fail to survive.
-Plants selected should be appropriate for the specific location and purpose.

-- Up to one-third of the proposed trees for a project may be of fast-growing varieties, such as cottonless Cottonwood (Populus sargentii), Aspen (Populus tremuloides), Silver Maple (Acer saccharinum) and Autumn Purple Ash (Fraxinus americana 'Autumn Purple').
+Plants selected should be appropriate for the specific location and purpose. - C. Up to one-third of the proposed trees for a project may be of fast-growing varieties, such as cottonless Cottonwood (Populus sargentii), Aspen (Populus tremuloides) and Silver Maple (Acer saccharinum).
 Two-thirds of the proposed trees shall be slower growing, long-lived trees, such as Norway Maple (Acer platanoides), Oak (Quercus sp.), Linden (Tillia sp.), Honeylocust (Gleditsia triacanthos inermis) and other hard Maples (Acer saccharum or rubrum).
-The variety shall be sufficient to minimize the effect of plant disease. - Recognizing that it is undesirable to plant a large percentage of one tree species which may result in uniform disease susceptibility and eventual extinction of that species, the following diversity standards shall be required: - For any one proposed development project (including common open space areas), no more than 15% of any one species of tree (for trees considered hardy in this area), or 10% of any one (1) species of tree considered marginally hardy for this area, shall be proposed.
-This shall be measured per total trees in the development, including existing trees. - For small development projects, exceptions to the above diversity requirement may be allowable where the size of the development makes minimum diversity percentages unreasonable.
-A variance request is to be made by a note on the landscape plans and shall be subject to approval by the Town Planner. - oConiferous trees shall comprise 25% of any landscaped area, where suitable.
+The variety shall be sufficient to minimize the effect of plant disease. - D. Recognizing that it is undesirable to plant a large percentage of one tree species which may result in uniform disease susceptibility and eventual extinction of that species, the following diversity standards shall be required: - E. For any one proposed development project (including common open space areas), no more than 15% of any one species of tree (for trees considered hardy in this area), or 10% of any one (1) species of tree considered marginally hardy for this area, shall be proposed.
+This shall be measured per total trees in the development, including existing trees. - F. For small development projects, exceptions to the above diversity requirement may be allowable where the size of the development makes minimum diversity percentages unreasonable.
+A variance request is to be made by a note on the landscape plans and shall be subject to approval by the Town Planner. - G. Coniferous trees shall comprise 25% of any landscaped area, where suitable.
 Unsuitable areas include areas where icy conditions may be created with the use of conifers at road intersections, road curves, bike path intersections, bike path curves site distance restricted areas or narrow areas.
-Locate conifers so mature spread will not overgrow streets or walks. - Ornamental trees can only replace large canopy trees at a rate of three (3) ornamental trees to one (1) large canopy tree (not to exceed 25% of the total tree requirements).
-Fruit bearing or thorny trees shall not be permitted within five (5) feet of sidewalks or streets, as calculated from mature canopy width of tree. - Shrubs shall be a mixture of evergreen and deciduous varieties.
-Small shrubs shall be used between the bike path and the curb along street rights-of-way to avoid safety obstructions. - Street tree minimum standards are as follows: - Species that generally have branches less than fifteen (15) feet above the roadway at maturity shall not be used as street trees unless they are located such that no interference with the roadway will occur at maturity.
-Minor trimming and branch removal should be performed to maintain the fifteen (15) foot requirement and eight (8) foot minimum clearance over sidewalks and bike paths. - Trees prohibited from planting within the Town of Johnstown include the following: cotton-bearing Cottonwood, Lombardy Poplar, Box-elder, Siberian or Chinese Elm, Russian Olive and Ash trees (Fraxinus spp.). - Trees prohibited from planting within street right of ways include the above plus the following: Fruit and/or thorn bearing trees (prohibited from within five (5) feet of bike path as measured from edge of mature canopy), willow (all varieties), Tree of Heaven, Cottonwood (all varieties), and Silver Maple. - Trees recommended for use within the Town of Johnstown include those listed in Plant Materials List found in appendix of the Town of Johnstown Landscape
+Locate conifers so mature spread will not overgrow streets or walks. - H. Ornamental trees can only replace large canopy trees at a rate of three (3) ornamental trees to one (1) large canopy tree (not to exceed 25% of the total tree requirements).
+Fruit bearing or thorny trees shall not be permitted within five (5) feet of sidewalks or streets, as calculated from mature canopy width of tree. - I. Shrubs shall be a mixture of evergreen and deciduous varieties.
+Small shrubs shall be used between the bike path and the curb along street rights-ofway to avoid safety obstructions.